Lazyice1172/OOP2_Assignment/README.md

 ## Dancing Triangle :

 ## Flame :
-1. Create Flame.java file which store the main code for the Flame function
+1. The 'Flame.java' file is created, which will store the main code for the 'Flame' function.
-2. Create a lerpbuffer which are used to slow down the frequencey change
+2. A lerpbuffer is created which will be used to slow down the change in frequency.
-3. Passing the lerbuffer and i (the width) value the Flame.java render
+3. Passing the lerbuffer and 'i' value (the width) results in the 'Flame.java' rendering.
-4. Using the PApplet map function generate the range of the heights of the Flame
+4. Using the PApplet map function, we generate the range of heights of the 'Flame'.
-5. Display the Flame using line function
+5. The Flame is displayed using the line function.

 ## Square :